gdi3d/beautiful-jekyll/_posts/2020-03-22-quit-virtualenv-and-use-docker.md

     ```
     docker rm myPythonContainer
     ```
-2. Run our new container updating the old command
+2. Run our new container

     ```
     docker run -d --name myPythonContainer --volume $(PWD):/code -p 8080:5000 mydockerimage
     ```
-    Notice that these few changes
+    Notice the changes in this command compared with the first we used to launch our first container:
-    - You will see a response with and id like **5d82484a63134dc911e8d2184a881950817b5d8bd07d7a64e1ee1b8207394ef9** that's the ID of your container and it indicates that it has been launched.
+    - You will see a response with and ID like **5d82484a63134dc911e8d2184a881950817b5d8bd07d7a64e1ee1b8207394ef9** that's the ID of your container and it indicates that it has been launched.
-    - Not using **-it** and instead, we're using **-d** and that means that we run the container a daemon.
+    - Not using **-it**.
+We're using **-d**, that means that we run the container in the background.
-    - Not using at the end of the command **python:3.6** we're now using our custom image **mydockerimage**
+    - Not using the image **python:3.6**, we're now using our new custom image **mydockerimage**
-    - Not using a command anymore.
+    - Not using an explicit command anymore.
 This is because we've already set that in our Dockerfile in the line `ENTRYPOINT ["python", "/code/main.py"]`
 3. One thing you might notice is that we don't longer see what's happening inside the container.
 To be able to see what's going on inside the docker you can always use

     ```